Order a bagel and schmear at Feltz Bagels, and you’ll be fed an original piece of art

 Sparrow says she wanted to depict how this breakfast food brought here by Eastern European immigrants in the late 19th century “morphed into New York society” and beyond, making the bagel the Swiss Army knife of breads.
 Cream cheese, butter, cold cuts, lox — anything that fits on the circular bread is fair game, Sparrow felt.

-Taking over an abandoned storefront in the East Village, Sparrow’s pop-up shop runs from Tuesday through the end of October, offering a step back in time and the ambience of a real New York bagel.
+Taking over an abandoned storefront in the East Village, Sparrow’s pop-up shop runs from Tuesday through the end of October, offering a step back in time and the ambience of a real New York bagel shop.

 Adding a dose of reality, Sparrow works the counter, taking orders for the bagel of your dreams — or your regular order, if you’re so inclined.
 The custom bagel sells for $250, and pricing for other items starts at $10.